Considerations on the electromagnetic field wave equation and the Dirac equation: Introduction

-Under the viewpoint of the special relativity theory, the four-vector potential $\phi^{\mu}$ plays the central role as the relativistically invariant magnitude, while the electric $\boldsymbol E$ and the magnetic $\boldsymbol B$ fields are only three-dimensional vectors that appear in the components of the relativistically invariant electromagnetic tensor \cite{jackson,landau}.
+where $j_{\mu}$ is the four-current.
+Note that on the above works, the wave equation was written for either the potential or the field.

-On the formalism of the second quantization of fields, $\phi^{\mu}$ is a Fourier series decomposed in terms of the nonclassical creation and annihilation operators \cite{loudon}, and $\phi^{\mu}$ is also considered to be the central root of the theory instead of $\boldsymbol E$ and $\boldsymbol B$.
+On the special relativity theory, the relativistically invariant four-vector potential $\phi^{\mu}$ plays the central role, while the electric $\boldsymbol E$ and the magnetic $\boldsymbol B$ fields are only three-dimensional vectors whose components appear sparsely in the components of the relativistically invariant electromagnetic tensor.
+The four-potential $\phi_{\mu}$ is also the central root in quantum electrodynamics (QED), instead of the physical fields $\boldsymbol E$ and $\boldsymbol B$, since the formalism of QED is based on the second quantization of fields, that starts with the Fourier series decomposition of the four-potential $\phi^{\mu}$ in terms of the nonclassical creation and annihilation operators.

-In the framework of quantum mechanics there is a clear distinction between the waves of matter and the physical waves of the ER.
-While the ER waves correspond to the physical fields $\boldsymbol E$ and $\boldsymbol B$, the electron matter waves constitute only a probability field \cite{messiah}.
-However, a consistent conception for a photon wave function was proposed recently\cite{birula,duarte} based on the three dimensional complex Riemann-Silberstein vector \cite{silb} $\boldsymbol G=\boldsymbol E+i\boldsymbol B$ ($c=1$) and on the Maxwell equations, in which $\boldsymbol G$ obeys the eigenvalue equation $\hat H \boldsymbol G=i\hat{\boldsymbol p}\times\boldsymbol G$ in terms of the usual Hamiltonian $\hat H$ and the momentum $\hat{\boldsymbol p}$ operators, with energy eigenvalues $E=\pm p$.
-Under this perspective, $\boldsymbol G$ is considered to be the photon wave function less of a factor, and the ER energy density $\left|\boldsymbol G\right|^2\propto u$ is considered to be equivalent to the photon probability density \cite{note1}.
-The four potential $\phi^{\mu}$ loses its position as the central magnitude while the electric $\boldsymbol E$ and the magnetic $\boldsymbol B$ fields play the central role on through the complex vector $\boldsymbol G$.
+However, as we will see on the following, the change of the hierarchy potentials \textit{vs.} fields reappears in papers on the 20$^{th}$ century.
+Another issue considered yet on the 20$^{th}$ century was the question about the convenience of a first order wave equation (FOWE) for the description of the electromagnetic waves, instead of the well-known SOWE forms (as equations \ref{wave_eq}, \ref{lorenz}, and \ref{wave}).
+Yet in 1931, Oppenheimer\cite{oppen} argued that equation \ref{wave} is in several respects unsatisfactory, and tried the development of a FOWE, reporting the previous equation constructed by Jordan\cite{jordan} using the Pauli matrices $\sigma_i$,

-The present brief work considers this relativism of the hierarchy of $\phi^{\mu}$ and the electric and the magnetic fields $\boldsymbol E$ and $\boldsymbol B$ as the basis for the construction of a reasoning.
-We built an \textsl{ad hoc} heuristic first order differential equation for the waves of ER and show its similarity with the Dirac equation.
-We reach to the unexpected conclusion that the Dirac spinor $\Psi$ is directly associated to two four vector fields, to which we associate ``electric like'' and ``magnetic like fields'' and find formal similarities with the electromagnetic theory.
+however, $\phi$ would not be invariant under spatial rotations and by this reason should refer not to vectors (as required) but to spinors.
+Then, Oppenheimer presented the equation